chihina/PJAE-ICCV2023/README.md

 ## 3. Evaluation
 ### 3.1 Volleyball dataset
-You can select the model which you would like to evaluate in the yaml files.
+You can choose the model which you would like to evaluate in the yaml files.

 * Ours and DAVT
 ```